How do you like your eggs in the morning? At one of Fulham’s best brunch and breakfast cafes, right?

 Manuka Kitchen has been listed in the Michelin guide for the past 5 years– there are so many yummy reasons as to why.

-This Fulham brunch spot serves British cuisine with a Kiwi spin and has a seasonal-driven menu.
+This awesome brunch spot serves British cuisine with a Kiwi spin and has a seasonal-driven menu.
 Speaking of menus, Manuka Kitchen’s brunch and lunch menu has all your brunch cravings covered from sweet to savoury.

 Little Blue Door